This wasn’t the first tornado that hit an Oklahoma school during class time.

 After events like this, I am very happy that every school in Augusta has safe rooms.
 They are no guarantee of safety, but it beats duck and cover.

 Dorman knows his proposal is going nowhere right now.
 But he is going to work on it all summer and try to get it to the floor in the next session.

-Page 2 of 2 - But the further we get from the tragedy, the more people forget the pain of losing these students and instead remember the pain they feel when paying property taxes.
+But the further we get from the tragedy, the more people forget the pain of losing these students and instead remember the pain they feel when paying property taxes.